mdavids/rfc/content/draft-davids-forsalereg-16.md

 Although the document defines an operational convention rather than a protocol extension, normative language is used to promote consistent and unambiguous behaviours among entities that adopt the convention.

-The term "Processor" refers to an entity (person, system, or service) that reads, interprets, and takes appropriate actions based on "\_for-sale" DNS labels, whether manually or automatically.
+The term "processor" refers to an entity (person, system, or service) that reads, interprets, and takes appropriate actions based on "\_for-sale" DNS labels, whether manually or automatically.